 - has the flexibility to meet the individual needs and abilities of each pupil.

-This is evident throughout the curriculum we provide for the children, using the Teach Computing scheme devised by STEM Computing.
+At TSM, we use the Teach Computing scheme devised by STEM Computing.
 We offer opportunities for children of all abilities to develop their skills and knowledge in each area, and we ensure that there is ongoing progression that offers the children an increasing challenge as they move through the school.
-To achieve this, we ensure that the learning completed in ICT builds upon prior learning and that gaps in learning are addressed before moving forwards.
+To achieve this, we ensure that the learning completed in computing builds upon prior learning and that gaps in learning are addressed before moving forwards.
+Each academic year begins with a unit on networks and computer systems which helps children to progressively build on their knowledge.
+Children are able to use a wide range of resources and software during their lessons such as: BeeBots, Data Loggers, Chromebooks, iPads, Scratch, Logo and much more.